-We seek to identify, recruit, retain, incentivize, and integrate our existing and new employees, advisors and consultants.
-All full-time employees receive stock-based and cash-based compensation awards through the compensation cycle; stock-based compensation includes restricted stock units for the entire organization.
-The principal purposes of our equity and cash incentive plans are to attract, retain and reward personnel as they strive to increase shareholder value and contribute to the success of our company by motivating such individuals to perform to the best of their abilities and achieve our objectives.
-We offer a comprehensive and competitive benefit package to all full-time employees including medical, dental and vision benefits; flexible spending account; life and disability insurance; paid parental and caregiver leave; a 401(k) with a dollar-for-dollar matching contribution on the first 5% contributed by the employee; an employee stock purchase plan; a hybrid workweek that allows most employees to work from home up to two days each week; charitable matching up to \$1,000 per employee per calendar year for donations to registered 501(c)(3) charities; tutoring for employee's children; a company-wide shut down during the last week of the year; complementary access to the gym in our headquarters and a fully stocked snack and drink room available to employees at our headquarters.
-In addition, through our Collegium Cares Program, employees can award points to colleagues for demonstrating our Core Values and Leadership Behaviors, which can be exchanged for rewards.
+We seek to identify, recruit, retain, incentivize, and integrate our existing and new employees.
+All full-time employees receive cash-based and stock-based compensation awards through the compensation cycle (stock-based compensation includes restricted stock units for the entire organization).
+The principal purposes of our cash and equity incentive plans are to attract, retain and reward personnel as they strive to increase shareholder value and contribute to the success of our company by motivating such individuals to perform to the best of their abilities and achieve our objectives.
+We offer a comprehensive and competitive benefit package to all full-time employees.
+Innovative benefit offerings include: medical, dental and vision benefits; flexible spending account; life and disability insurance; paid parental and caregiver leave; a 401(k) with a dollar-for-dollar matching contribution on the first 5% contributed by the employee; an employee stock purchase plan; a hybrid workweek that allows most employees to work from home up to two days each week; charitable matching up to \$1,000 per employee per calendar year for donations to registered 501(c)(3) charities; tutoring for employees' children; a company-wide shut down during the last week of the year; complementary access to the gym in our headquarters and a fully stocked snack and drink room available to employees at our headquarters.
+In addition, through our Collegium Cares Program, employees can award points to colleagues for demonstrating our Core Values and Leadership Behaviors, which can be exchanged for rewards of their choosing.